Lots of you had questions. Here's the why behind the FlyRank Internship, plus a live Q&A. Read the post (opens in a new tab).

 This is for you if...

-You like understanding how data moves through a product.
+You like understanding how data and models move through a product.

-You care about validation, audit trails, authorization, and failure handling.
+You care about grounding, validation, audit trails, and failure handling.

-You want to build services that other people or interfaces can depend on.
+You want to build RAG, agent, or API services that other people or interfaces can depend on.

 Outcomes